DanielBMarkham/Info-Ops3/manuscript/chapter03.md

 Epistemic ignorance is not simply not-knowing something; that's just ignorance.
 Epistemic ignorance is not knowing (or caring) that there are things to know.

+{blockquote}
-> Dear Sir,This is in reply to my complaint email.
+Dear Sir,This is in reply to my complaint email.
 I told you that your "Acme Surefire Roadrunner-Catching Kit" which included paint, a balloon, and an anvil, did not work.
 You replied that I had not received adequate training.
 I should watch some of the free online webinars in how to use the kit.

 You are wrong sir!